439 - Bachelor's Degree in Informatics Engineering

 The time needed by the student to achieve the learning outcomes in this course is estimated in 150 hours distributed as follows:

-- 45 hours, approximately, of classroom and lab activities (theoretical and problem-solving classes, lab practise);
+- 45 hours, approximately, of classroom activities (theoretical and problem-solving classes);

-- 35 hours of effective personal study (study notes and texts, problem-solving, lab class preparation);
+- 54 hours of effective personal study (study notes and texts, problem-solving, class preparation, program development);

-The exam date and deadlines for homework and lab assignments will be announced well in advance.
+The exam date and deadlines for homework and lab assignments will be announced well in advance on the website of the course.